PhD in Economics

 A research thesis is above all a training exercise in research skill, but in undertaking this exercise students are expected to make an original contribution to knowledge.
 The objective is to carve out a sufficiently focused and manageable subject which allows the demonstration of mastery of research skills while producing a useful and relevant contribution to knowledge.
 Generally a PhD thesis comprises of three core papers at least two of which are potentially publishable articles.

-Visit the Research Degree Structure section for more information.
+Visit the Research Degree Structure section or consult the PhD/Mlitt in Economics Handbook 2022/2023 for more information.